 American sculptress Elisabet Ney designed and sited her Austin studio on two acres along Waller Creek in Hyde Park.
 Ney purchased the lot in 1892 after her arrival in Austin.
-Her first studio was built to be reminiscent of a Greek temple, and she later added a limestone tower, giving the property a castle like appearance.
+Her first studio was built to be reminiscent of a Greek temple, similar to her previous studio in Madeira, an autonomous region of Portugal.
+She later added a limestone tower, giving the property a castle like appearance.
 She named the studio Formosa, meaning “beautiful” in Portuguese, and today it is filled with her works of sculpture and fine art.

-Architect Tere O’Connell has been part of past restoration planning and projects at the Elisabet Ney Museum, including a Comprehensive Restoration Master Plan for the city of Austin in 2007.
-Today, O’Connell Architecture is a member of the design team led by The Lawrence Group to make improvements to the historic property.
-At the moment we are focused on window and door restorations, and consulting with the team to make several other site improvements.
+Architect Tere O’Connell has been part of past restoration planning and projects at the Elisabet Ney Museum, including a Comprehensive Restoration Master Plan for the City of Austin 2007.
+Today, O’Connell Architecture is a member the design team led by The Lawrence Group to make several improvements to the historic property.
+Our role in this project focuses on window and door restorations, and consultation with the team to design a new bridge over Waller Creek.